Workshops and Coaching

 The camera is the most powerful tool ever invented- it is more powerful than any weapon.
 Its strength comes from empowering people and multiplying their potential.
 It is a tool that speaks all the languages and can connect its holder with everyone in the world.
 Its is also a tool that enables each person to share their story and their unique point of view (Lensculture)

-For some years I have been giving workshops for kids and teens at C/O Berlin and have teached at high schools.
-I also assisted Adults workshops at C/OBerlin and did workshops for students in the Netherlands.
-Since it’s time for something new, I like to broaden my horizons with facilitating workshops myself for adults who are open to think like kids ;)
+For some years I have been giving photography workshops for kids and teens at C/O Berlin and have teached at high schools.
+I also assisted Adults workshops at C/O Berlin and did workshops for students in the Netherlands.
+Since a few months I tried a new concept called ‘making more authentic work’

 "The process of changing poison into medicine begins when we approach difficult experiences as an opportunity to reflect on ourselves and to strengthen and develop our courage and compassion.
 Suffering can thus serve as a springboard for a deeper experience of happiness.
 From the perspective of Buddhism, inherent in all negative experiences is this profound positive potential.
 This can be understood to mean that any unfavorable situation can be changed into a source of value.
 More fundamentally, it is by challenging and overcoming painful circumstances that we grow as human beings.
 How we respond to life's inevitable sufferings is the key.
 Negative, painful experiences are often necessary to motivate us (...)